 Department of Psychology Health and Safety Policy Statement

-The information provided in this policy document should be used in conjunction with the department’s Health & Safety Manual (available to download) and the University Health & Safety Codes of Practice.
+The information provided in this policy document should be used in conjunction with the department’s Health & Safety Policy (available to download) and the University Health & Safety Policy.

 The Department of Psychology is committed to safeguarding the health, safety and welfare at work of all departmental staff, students and visitors as part of its legal obligation to current H&S legislation.
 Moreover, the department believes that working to legally acceptable minimum standards is not sufficient and continually strives towards creating a culture of health and safety designed to exceed these minimum standards at every opportunity.